jvitku/rl/mdp/README.md

 ## TODO

 * the command `./runner org.hanns.rl.discrete.ros.sarsa.QLambda __name:=nodeName /use_sim_time:=true _sampleCount:=5` throws exception (caused by the absolute `/use_sim_time` parameter)!

-* refactoring

-	* update all python scripts...
-	* update launch example in the runner script

 * add repelors (allow reward values to be < 0)